taoshidev/proprietary-trading-network/README.md

 # Eliminations

 In the Proprietary Trading Network, the performance of each miner's portfolio is constantly monitored to ensure competitiveness and integrity within the network.
-Eliminations are a crucial part of maintaining the network's quality, and they occur under the following circumstances:
+Eliminations are a crucial part of maintaining the network's quality, and they occur under two circumstances MDD, and Plagiarism.

-### Maximum Drawdown (MDD)
+### Maximum Drawdown (MDD) Eliminations

-1. **Daily MDD Limit**: If a miner's portfolio experiences more than a **5% maximum drawdown** based on the day's closing values, relative to the highest portfolio value realized, the miner will be eliminated.
+1. **Daily MDD Limit**: If a miner's portfolio experiences more than a **5% drawdown** on a daily close (UTC), the miner will be eliminated.
-2. **Anytime MDD Limit**: Similarly, if at any point, the miner's portfolio undergoes a **10% maximum drawdown** from its peak value, the miner will be eliminated.
+2. **Anytime MDD Limit**: Similarly, if at any point, the miner's portfolio undergoes a **10% drawdown**, the miner will be eliminated.

-- **Drawdown Calculation**: Drawdowns are calculated by replaying each position based on the time they were closed.
-We track the portfolio's highest ever realized return and compare ongoing cumulative return against this peak.
-If a portfolio that once realized a 100x return drops by 11% due to a subsequent position, the miner is eliminated.
-Another example - if two subsequent positions result in a portfolio drop of 6% each, the miner is eliminated.

 - **Open Position Treatment**: Open positions across different trade pairs are considered together for MDD calculations.
 For example, if multiple open positions across different pairs collectively result in a return that doesn't breach the MDD threshold, the miner remains active.
 Conversely, a single poor-performing open position can result in elimination.

+### Drawdown Calculation
+When monitoring a miner's portfolio, validators calculate "drawdown".
+This drawdown value is calculated by comparing the instantaneous value of the portfolio to its maximum all time realized return.
+All portfolios start at a value of 1x or 100%.
+Thus, after the first closed trade, if the portfolio goes up by 10%, the drawdown is taken as (1.1 - 1.1) / 1.1 = 0%.
+The portfolio has no drawdown because it has been increasingly in value only.

+Another example - if the first position, open or closed, results in a portfolio drop of 6%, the miner has a drawdown of (.94 - 1) / 1 = 6%

+Another example - if the first two closed positions result in a portfolio drop of 6% each, the miner has a drawdown of (.94 * .94 - 1) / 1 = 11.64%

+Another example - If the first closed position results in a portfolio gain of 50% and the second position, open or closed, results in a portfolio drop of 6%, the miner has a drawdown of (1.41 - 1.5) / 1.5 = 6%

-### Plagiarism
+### Plagiarism Eliminations

 Miners who repeatedly copy another miner's trades will be eliminated.
 Our system analyzes the uniqueness of each submitted order.
 If an order is found to be a copy (plagiarized), it triggers the miner's elimination.
 ### Post-Elimination